-I took this novel on holiday to Somerset with me.
+Given that I hadn’t looked at where this novel was set, it was a perfect, if somewhat ironic, fit to take on holiday to Somerset with me.
 We were renting a barn in one of the villages next door to Weston-Super-Mare, where Eustace, the protagonist of Patrick Gale’s new novel grows up.
-However, we only went into WSM the once: the tide was way out, exposing the estuarine mud stretching beyond the end of the pier.
-Beyond the ever circling sea gulls on the promenade, it was the kind of unshowy seaside town that is now a dormitory to its big city neighbour upstream, and less glamorous than some of the resorts down the coast from the river mouth.
+However, we only went into central Weston the once: the tide was way out, exposing the estuarine mud of the beach stretching beyond the end of the pier.
+It’s an ordinary town that’s just about beside the sea at the mouth of a river, the kind that is now a dormitory to its big city neighbour upstream, and less glamorous than some of the resorts along the coast proper.

-Gale begins in London though with the fifty-something Eustace as he is embarking on building a new relationship with Theo whom he’s met online.
+Gale begins though with the fifty-something Eustace as he is embarking on building a new relationship with Theo whom he’s met online.
 They’ve Skyped and plan to meet finally.

 Nothing about his meeting of Theo was promising: Theo was twenty years younger, he was in the army and he was pretty.
 Pretty would normally have put Eustace off – he tended to be drawn to men with rough edges, evidence of wear and tear, a bit of heft or receding or departing hair.
 He had always found prettiness poignant, doomed as it was to pass, and outright beauty utterly daunting. […] However the desert camouflage and boots, the occasional sweat patch or glimpse of an enormous and unambiguous gun about his person seemed to balance out Theo’s puppyish looks.

 However, Eustace has been diagnosed with cancer.
 The treatment will be strong radiation, delivered over a couple of days in a lead-lined room.
 And everything he takes into the room must stay there, hence the book’s title, which is also a metaphor for Eustace’s life growing up, as he moves from one scenario to another.